 Luckily, there’s a solution to both problems!

 I can still get my pasta fix by substituting butter, cream, and cheese for healthier toppings like cauliflower and Italian sausage.
-In fact, I found this amazing recipe for Sausage Cauliflower Spaghetti on the Food Network and can’t believe how healthy and delicious it is.
+In fact, I found this amazing recipe for Sausage Cauliflower Spaghetti on Food Network and can’t believe how healthy and delicious it is.

 So it’s possible to have your pasta and eat it too.